 As its name implies, the Prescott Circle Trail (PCT) is a trail that circumnavigates the City of Prescott in central Arizona.
-The trail is actually a composite of individual non-motorized routes that lie on lands managed by the City of Prescott, Prescott National Forest, and Arizona State Land Department.
-The PCT was officially accepted in 2007 into the Arizona State Trails Systemand as a consequence made the project eligible for state grant funds and made possible the purchase of trail easements from the Arizona State Land Department.
-The trail is expected to be completed by late 2015.
-The current incomplete section in a small northwest segment of the trail was temporarily rerouted in 2015.
+The trail is actually a composite of individual non-motorized routes that lie on lands managed by the City of Prescott, Embry Riddle University, Yavapai County, Prescott National Forest, and Arizona State Land Department.
+The trail was completed and officially opened in May 2015.

 The Prescott Circle Trail (PCT) is designated non-motorized for its entire length, meaning it is intended for hikers, equestrians, and mountain bikers only.
 It is a beautiful trail that meanders through forest, chaparral, grasslands, and along the shorelines of Watson Lake, Willow Lake, and Goldwater Lake.
 The topography along the route ranges in elevation from about 5,200 feet to over 6,000 feet.

 The concept of this trail began with the Yavapai Trails Association under the long-time presidency of Jan Alfano dating back to about 1990.
-Construction and maintenance of the trail was facilitated through grant application and funding but mainly with the physical work of many real volunteer people too numerous to mention.
-They came from City of Prescott and National Forest personnel, Vista volunteers, individual citizens, and most recently from the volunteers of the “Over The Hill Gang.”
-This latter group has assisted with trail building within the boundaries of the City of Prescott as well as on federal lands within the Prescott National Forest.
+Construction and maintenance of the trail was facilitated through several grant applications and funding but mainly with the physical work of many volunteers too numerous to mention.
+They came from City of Prescott and National Forest personnel, Vista volunteers, individual citizens, and most recently from the volunteers of the ‘Over the Hill Gang.’
+This latter group has assisted with trail building within the City of Prescott, Prescott Valley, central Yavapai County as well as on federal lands within the Prescott National Forest.

 To see a more complete description of the PCT click either of the two links below.